 #1 – Accrued Revenue

-Accrued revenue is a transaction wherein a company renders its goods and services to customers but receive the payment with a certain time delay.
+Accrued revenue is a transaction wherein a company renders its goods and services to customers but receives the payment with a certain time delay.
 Suppose a company makes a sale for USD 100 million in an accounting period but receives only 80% of the payment for the sales made in the same accounting year.
-In this scenario, the accounting adjustments are made as a credit in revenue account by USD 100 million and debit entry of USD 20 million (100*20%) to accounts receivable in a balance sheetAccounts Receivable In A Balance SheetAccounts receivables is the money owed to a business by clients for which the business has given services or delivered a product but has not yet collected payment.
+In this scenario, the accounting adjustments are made as a credit in the revenue account by USD 100 million and a debit entry of USD 20 million (100*20%) to accounts receivable in a balance sheetAccounts Receivable In A Balance SheetAccounts receivables is the money owed to a business by clients for which the business has given services or delivered a product but has not yet collected payment.
 They are categorized as current assets on the balance sheet as the payments expected within a year. .

 #2 – Unearned Revenue